NiklasEi/cinnog/README.md

   - Maybe this just needs a well working pattern using contexts in user space?
   - Or some automatic mapping of path params and Entities + a context?
 - Extend example with routes generated from ECS (should already be possible since the App component has access to the data layer)

+## MSRV

+Since this project relies on Bevy, it has the same MSRV policy: latest stable Rust.

 ## License